Crosby Stills & Nash hadn’t put out a studio album since CSN&Y’s Deja Vu in 1970. Finally, the album CSN was released in 1977.

 We were pretty far away in the arena that night, but fans could make their way forward to take photos.
 They aren’t very good quality, but they certainly bring back memories.

 We also got to see them in 1991 during their acoustic tour.
-That one was in the Orpheum Theatre in Omaha, and we were in the first row, right in front of Stephen Stills.
-And finally, they came to Eugene, Oregon (where we now live) for an excellent outdoor concert in 2009.
+We had recently moved back to Lincoln (for another 17 years), and the concert was less than a hour away at the Orpheum Theatre in Omaha.
+We lucked out on our ticket buying, and were in the first row, right in front of Stephen Stills.

 Crosby, Stills, Nash & Young are second only to The Beatles in the number of songs & playlists in our music collection.
 There’s so much music I love that they did together and as solo artists.
 So glad we got to see them in concert.